A detailed statistical analysis of the mass profiles of galaxy clusters: Summary discussion

-The robustness of our results whether we use the dark matter or total mass profile gives us reasonable confidence that deviations from hydrostatic equilibrium in the ICM are not a major problem.
-Such a systematic uncertainty would yield a bias of at most 10--15\% according to numerical simulations, which is similar to the difference between the total and dark matter mass profiles.

 \acknowledgments{We thank Rocco Piffaretti for sharing data with us and for comments on the manuscript, and Andrea Macci\`o for providing the mass-concentration relation of his numerical simulations.
-The Dark Cosmology Centre is funded by the Danish National Research Foundation.}
+The Dark Cosmology Centre is funded by the Danish National Research Foundation.
+This publication makes use of data products from the Two Micron All Sky Survey, which is a joint project of the University of Massachusetts and the Infrared Processing and Analysis Center/California Institute of Technology, funded by the National Aeronautics and Space Administration and the National Science Foundation.
+This research has made use of the NASA/IPAC Extragalactic Database (NED) which is operated by the Jet Propulsion Laboratory, California Institute of Technology, under contract with the National Aeronautics and Space Administration. }

 {\it Facilities:} \facility{XMM}